 An indicator that backs up this "small particle size theory" is the dramatic salt reaction in colors like ultramarine blue, cadmium yellow and zinc white (see swatches below).
 These particular pigments do NOT usually react to salt in other brands (often due to the purposefully thicker particle size typically made to promote granulation or opacity).
 This is quite the selling point for Rosa Gallery.
 Super finely ground pigments make for a better painting experience overall.
 They will flow off your brush and over your paper better with smooth color laydown and transparency.
 Colors are sometimes a different hue when a pigment is ground down to a fine powder before mixing it with binder, compared to chunkier particles such as those used in gouache.

-The 28 pan set doesn't offer enough unique or single pigment additions compared to the 21 set I originally bought.
+Their classic 28 pan set doesn't offer enough unique or single pigment additions compared to the 21 set I originally bought.
 If I had been able to purchase individual colors at the time I would have bought more single pigment pans to build my own custom palette.
 There were a few complex mixtures included with the pan sets that I did not need.
-I later collected over a dozen new colors individually, and plan to buy more when their new colors come out later in 2020.
-Swatch cards:
+I later collected over a dozen new colors individually through 3rd party sellers on Etsy.